- Advanced Cancer

 In cancer treatment, surgery is most often used for cancer that is localized, or limited to one area.
 Most of the time, the intent of surgery is to cure the cancer.
 Sometimes, though, surgery for a localized cancer may be used to remove only the major part of the tumor, and then other treatments such as radiation and chemotherapy are used to get rid of the rest.

-Surgery is not often used to treat advanced cancer.
-But sometimes surgery can be helpful.
+Surgery is not often used to treat advanced cancer, but it can be helpful in some cases.
 For example:

 Surgery to relieve symptoms and improve your life